Calculate Age From Date of Birth With Excel – Quick & Simple!

 This quick function can help you calculate age for a large group of people with ease, ensuring you have up to date information on age.

-You can also use this in combination with the Average Function to find out the average age for your office!
+You can then use this in combination with the AVERAGE function to find out the average age in your office!

 The formula is easy to remember, and you can edit it to yield different results.
 This is the method delegates on our course prefer to calculate someone’s age.